 What do I need to know?

 You will need an identification card for verifying your identity and, also, two of four other items to close an official account at a banking institution of Japan.
 Which of the two items you use to legally close a bank account will depend both on your own personal preference and the requirements of the bank in which you decided to become a customer during your stay in Japan.
-The first two items you will be required to choose one of are as follows: a hanko stamp or your signature.
-As I said earlier in the article, a hanko stamp is an item traditionally used in Japan as representation of your consent to an official document just like a signature.
+The first two items you will be required to choose one of are as follows: a Hanko stamp or your signature.
+As I said earlier in the article, a Hanko stamp is an item traditionally used in Japan as a representation of your consent to an official document just like a signature.

 You can decide to go through the process of closing your old bank account in the Japanese banking system once you've finished preparing all of the items I mentioned previously.